 The firm of Steele & Bro. purchased the stone side of the Stone House duplex from Jacob and Mary Shryock on 17 January 1872 for $225.
-Of all the owners of this property that we have discussed, perhaps none of them have had a more lasting influence on this building’s future than the firm of Steele & Bro.
-As we have already mentioned, this is because the founder of our museum, Mildred Lee Grove, was a granddaughter of Milton Boyd Steele, the junior member of the Steele & Bro. partnership.
+Of all the owners of this property perhaps none of them have had a more lasting influence on this building’s future than the firm of Steele & Bro.
+This is because the founder of the Stone House Foundation, Mildred Lee Grove, was a granddaughter of Milton Boyd Steele, the junior member of the Steele & Bro. partnership.
 Miss Grove reported that one of the reasons she purchased the property on 11 May 1940 was because she knew it had once belonged to her grandfather.
 It was also the place her grandmother Altha Watson Steele lived as a child for a short time at the beginning of the Civil War, after returning to Virginia from Hannibal, Missouri with her stepfather William Rosenberger and her mother Margaret Nisewanger Watson Rosenberger.

 Mager W. Steele and Milton B. Steele were sole proprietors and partners that made up the firm of Steele & Bro.
 They were both sons of Mager Steele, Sr. (1788-1863), and Eliza Kern Steele (1808-1882).
-Mager Steele Sr. was the son of Thomas Steel (1750-1834), an immigrant from Ulster in what is today Northern Ireland.
-Thomas Steel came to America around 1765 and eventually settled southeast of Stephensburg in the area where Wise Mill Lane crosses Stephens Run.
+Mager Steele Sr. was the son of Thomas Steel (1750-1834), an immigrant from Belfast, Ireland who came to America around 1765 and eventually settled southeast of Stephensburg in the area where Wise Mill Lane crosses Stephens Run.
 The first of the nine children born to Mager, Sr. and Eliza were girls.
 We know very little about Ann Margaret Steele (1836-1863) who may have been an invalid, and died during the Civil War a month after her father passed away.
 Inez Virginia Steele (1838-1912), the second oldest daughter, never married and was the author of Early Days and Methodism in Stephens City, Virginia, published originally in 1906.
 Next, a boy named Nimrod Hunter Steele (1839-1861) was born.
 “Nim,” as he was called, died of typhoid fever he contracted in camp after the Battle of First Manassas while serving as a Confederate soldier.
 Philoma, or “Lomie” (1841-1925), was the third eldest daughter.
-As we discussed, Lomie Steele Dinges, was the wife of Henry A. Dinges.
+As addressed in the article about the Dinges family, Lomie Steele Dinges, was the wife of Henry A. Dinges.
 They owned and lived in the log side of the Stone House duplex from 1867 to 1879.
 Lomie was followed by the two boys who later became the firm of Steele & Bro.
 Mager William Steele who was born 13 August 1842 was followed by Milton Boyd Steele, born 27 February 1845.
 “Milt,” as he was called, was followed by another brother named John who was born in 1848 and died as an infant in 1849.
 The last two children born were Sarah Eliza Steele (1851-1933) and John Magill Steele (1853-1936).
 John eventually went into business “merchandising,” partnering with his brother-in-law Henry Dinges.
 The firm of Steele & Dinges began in 1873 at the same location where Steele & Bro. opened their original store in the spring of 1869 on the southwest corner of Marlboro Road and Main Street.
-This site is where the Flower Center is today, across the street from the Newtown History Center.

-It may have seemed natural for the Steele boys to follow in their father’s footsteps.
-In fact, a ledger book once belonging to Mager, Jr., now in our museum’s collection, shows that he was extending credit to a local customer as early as 28 July 1859 while he was still just 16 years old.
+The Steele boys followed their father into the mercantile trade.
+A ledger book once belonging to Mager, Jr., now in our museum’s collection, shows that he was extending credit to a local customer as early as 28 July 1859 while he was still just 16 years old.
 This early ledger also reveals that Mager, Jr. was selling things like shoes, boots, tobacco, coffee pots, tea kettles, and turpentine in 1860 and 1861.
 At the same time his father, Mager, Sr., was experiencing setbacks.
 During those final years of his life before the Civil War, John M. Steele records how his father first lost a court judgment against him as a cosigner on a bond for a Frederick County Sheriff who had “defaulted in a large sum.”
 In turn, Mager, Sr. was then “left in the lurch by his partner” who failed to satisfy the court claim using notes of debt owed to the partnership.
-For these reasons, by the time of the Civil War, the Steele family was already suffering hard times.
+By the time of the Civil War, the Steele family was already suffering hard times.